Book Club February Review: Onyx Storm by Rebecca Yarros

 The Not So Good Stuff

 Firstly, let’s start with the characters.
-The protagonist, Violet, would occasionally grate my nerves in Fourth Wing and Iron Flame—constantly demanding Xaden to be more forthcoming with his secrets, then blaming him for having some in the first place—but she has become even more insufferable in this instalment.
+The protagonist, Violet, would occasionally act in ways that disappointed us as readers in Fourth Wing and Iron Flame—constantly demanding Xaden to be more forthcoming with his secrets, then blaming him for having some in the first place—and the same was true for this book.
 Everything revolves around her; she blames herself for events outside of her control, and she is portrayed as this strong character that can beat just about anyone when others have failed.
+Sadly, she isn't our favourite female lead in the romantasy genre.

-On top of that, the other characters don’t feel fleshed out and lack any depth or even negative traits that would make them more dynamic.
+On top of that, the other characters don’t feel as fleshed out and lack some depth.
 Everyone is just good.
-It’s also quite unrealistic that the fate of the world relies on these second years.
+I also kept asking myself why the fate of the world relies on these second years.
 Like, where are the adults?
 Where are the graduates?
-You can’t possibly convince me that these second-years are stronger and more capable than the alumni.
+Are these second-years stronger and more capable than the alumni?

 Secondly, what I loved so much about Fourth Wing was the tension and uncertainties in Violet and Xaden’s relationship.
 We pined for the enigmatic wingleader because there was so much mystery surrounding him.
 Did he catch feelings when they first kissed?
 What did he think when he first saw her?
 The romance was exciting because we didn’t know how they would eventually fall in love.

 Xaden used to be an interesting character with his own flaws and desires, but now his whole personality revolves around Violet.
-Some people might find this romantic, but I think it’s toxic and rather boring.
-There's no tension in their relationship, and I can only hope that Yarros will use the opportunity in the next book to enhance the overall conflict with Xaden's struggles about becoming venin.
+Some people might find this romantic, but I'm not too keen on that.
+There's no tension in their relationship, and I can only hope that Yarros will use the opportunity in the next book to enhance the overall conflict with Xaden's struggles after becoming venin.

 The Good Stuff